MontaVista-OpenSourceTechnology/rockpro64-firmware/README.md

 This repository builds firmware for a RockPro 64.

-To build it, check out this repository and "cd" do it.
+To build it, you will need to install an aarch64 compiler, probably in a package named "gcc-aarch64-linux-gnu".
+Then check out this repository and "cd" do it.
 Then do:

 ```
 git submodule init
 git submodule update